attack-community/website/event.md

 # Ninth EU MITRE ATT&CK® Community Workshop 2 June 2022

 The ninth EU ATT&CK Community Workshop will take place on 2 June 2022 from 10am CET until 5pm.
 We will organize this event in hybrid format, with space for some 200 attendees in a conference room in Brussels and the other attendees joining virtually.
 Physical attendance registration is closed now.
+Virtual attendance registration will be closed on 1 June EOB.

 ## Agenda